-Digitally Disturbed is a digital exhibition project, which challenges the "disturbance" caused by digital technologies and generates new conditions for urban space, architecture and life in general.
-Works in the exhibition are part of the digital art and video installation project, Nordic Outbreak, which was launched in New York earlier this year year.
+Digitally Disturbed was a digital exhibition project, which challenged the "disturbance" caused by digital technologies and generates new conditions for urban space, architecture and life in general.
+Works in the exhibition were part of the digital art and video installation project, Nordic Outbreak, which was launched in New York earlier this year year.

 See Björk's 'Mutual Core' video from Nordic Outbreak in Times Square, New York City: